Category

 Alternative Guidance from ISO 31000

 Another commonly turned-to resource for risk management is ISO 31000.
-The International Organization for Standardization offers a comprehensive guide to risk management that can also be adapted to organizations of all sizes.
-This set of principles has a lot in common with the ones established by COSO, providing a globally recognized framework that emphasizes a systematic and integrated approach to managing risks.
+The International Organization for Standardization offers a comprehensive guide to risk management that leaders can adapt to organizations of all sizes.
+This set of principles has much in common with the ones established by COSO, providing a globally recognized framework that emphasizes a systematic and integrated approach to managing operational risks.

 Cultivating Risk Awareness From the Top Down

-Risk intelligence is a key part of ERM frameworks because individuals can hold themselves responsible only for the threats they are aware of.
-Organizations must continuously gather information on these threats and communicate them to their team.
+Risk intelligence is vital to ERM frameworks because individuals can hold themselves responsible only for the threats they are aware of.
+Organizations must continuously gather information on these threats and communicate them to key stakeholders on their team, from front-line employees to the board of directors.
 Here are some methods for managing this.

 • Implement monitoring systems and tools to track changes in the business environment, industry trends, and emerging risks.
 Automated tools and real-time data collection can be particularly valuable for highly regulated industries.

-• Establish a robust incident reporting system for employees to report potential threats, and consider adding anonymous options to encourage a culture of openness without fear of retribution.
+• Establish a robust risk reporting system for employees to report potential threats, and consider adding anonymous options to encourage a culture of openness without fear of retribution.

-• Leverage external intelligence sources, such as threat intelligence services, industry reports, and regulatory updates, to stay informed about evolving risks that may affect the organization.
+• Use external intelligence sources, such as threat intelligence services, industry reports, and regulatory updates, to stay informed about evolving risks that may affect the organization.

-• Establish feedback mechanisms, such as surveys and focus groups, to gather insights from employees, customers, and stakeholders.
-These individuals may be more familiar with the realistic threats your organization faces and can offer insight into them.
+• Establish feedback mechanisms like surveys and focus groups to gather insights from employees, customers, and stakeholders.
+These individuals may be more familiar with your organization’s realistic threats and can offer insight into them.

 • Conduct safety audits of various risk segments, like fire emergency planning or cybersecurity, to spot-check your plan and quickly address any issues.

-• Provide ongoing training for employees on risk awareness and reporting procedures, ensuring everyone in the organization understands their role in identifying and addressing potential threats.
+• Provide ongoing employee training on risk awareness and reporting procedures, ensuring everyone in the organization understands their role in identifying and addressing potential threats.

 Balancing Your Risk Assessment With Your Risk Appetite

-In building any kind of response plan, a risk assessment is a common step.
+A risk assessment is a common step in building any response plan.
 However, most risk assessments stop there—at identifying the risk and discussing measures to avoid it.
 At the same time, accepting some level of risk is necessary for business growth.

 For example, consider an enterprise transitioning from a privately traded company to a publicly traded one.
-This shift is a massive growth driver, opening up new avenues for capital, visibility, and innovation.
-However, it also introduces a host of new risks associated with increased scrutiny, compliance requirements, and market volatility.
+This shift is a massive growth driver, opening new avenues for capital, visibility, and innovation.
+However, it also introduces risks associated with increased scrutiny, such as regulation and compliance risks and market volatility.

 There is financial risk, and that risk is significant.
 However, the enterprise recognizes that the opportunity to go public outweighs the danger.
-It is acceptable given the organization’s risk appetite.
+Given the organization’s risk appetite, this is acceptable.

 Any good risk management strategy involves a tangible understanding of the organization’s risk profile.
-In the case of going public, the enterprise must have a clear view of the risks involved and use a methodology that aligns them with goals.
+When going public, the enterprise must have a clear view of the risk events involved and use a methodology that aligns them with goals.
 This ensures that the decision to take the company public is a strategic risk that maximizes the potential for growth while staying within acceptable boundaries.
 This practical approach to risk management is essential for navigating major business transitions and capitalizing on strategic opportunities.

 Performing, Reviewing, and Communicating Your ERM Program